 See the recipe card below for amounts and step-by-step instructions.

-How to Make Ramen Noodle Salad
+How to Make Cold Ramen Salad

 Take approximately 1 ounce of the noodles and break into small pieces.
 Preheat a skillet over medium-low heat.